 As stated above, there is no limit to how much fruit/natural sugar you can consume in a day, a fact that does not change with regards to how much you weigh.
 If you are looking to lose weight, eating fruit – even the very sweet fruits like mangoes, pineapples, watermelon, etc. – will not hinder your efforts.

-In fact, this might end up helping your efforts due to the fiber found in fruit and vegetables which helps keep you fuller for longer thus reducing how much calories you consume per day.
+In fact, this might end up helping your efforts due to the fiber found in fruit and vegetables which helps keep you fuller for longer thus reducing how many calories you consume per day.
 According to a 2018 study, fruit fiber has many more potential health benefits which include (17):

 - Protecting colonic gastrointestinal health – You are less likely to suffer from constipation, irritable bowel syndrome, inflammatory bowel diseases, and diverticular disease.